 All of the paintings in this feature are by Matt Breen.
 Find more of Matt’s artwork on Instagram @mattbreenart.

 Looking for more painting inspiration?
-Take a look at our watercolor painting ideas and watercolour painting for beginners guide.
+Take a look at our watercolor painting ideas and watercolour painting for beginners guides.
+Looking for a watercolour project to try?
+Learn how to paint a galaxy step by step.
 If you want to stock up your art supplies, check out our best watercolour paints, best acrylic paints and best drawing tablet for beginners guides.